Hypertensive emergency

 A hypertensive emergency is very high blood pressure with potentially life-threatening symptoms and signs of acute damage to one or more organ systems (especially brain, eyes, heart, aorta, or kidneys).
 It is different from a hypertensive urgency by this additional evidence for impending irreversible hypertension-mediated organ damage (HMOD).
 Blood pressure is often above 200/120 mmHg, however there are no universally accepted cutoff values.
-Signs of organ damage are discussed below.

 Signs and symptoms

 Symptoms may include headache, nausea, or vomiting.
 Chest pain may occur due to increased workload on the heart resulting in inadequate delivery of oxygen to meet the heart muscle's metabolic needs.
 The kidneys may be affected, resulting in blood or protein in the urine, and acute kidney failure.
 People can have decreased urine production, fluid retention, and confusion.

 Other signs and symptoms can include: